Ponies with Purpose: Preserving the heritage of Wales’ mountain herds

 The pack frames the ponies wear are imported from Canada, while the panniers are made locally in the Welsh town of Tredegar.

-Hooftrek co-director Lyndy Cooke who was instrumental in transforming Will’s idea into reality.
+Hooftrek co-director Lyndy Cooke helped Will transform his idea into reality.